Issa Pressman: Our Unapologetic Nasty Woman

 Silk spaghetti strap top, JOSEPH, denim trucker jacket, LEVI’S, pink swim bottoms, ÉTÉ STYLE COAST & SWIMWEAR, fuchsia three stripe mesh tulle skirt, ADIDAS ORIGINALS, lavender woven beret, AC+632, pearl string necklaces (worn as a belt), FIRMA, Powder blue canvas sneakers, CHARLES & KEITH

-You might know Issa Pressman from when she made headlines last year as she decided to make her relationship with Marga Bermudez (AKA Marga On The Mic) public.
+You might know Issa Pressman from when she made headlines last year for a commercial that went viral.
 You might also know her as the younger sister of Yassi Pressman.
 Or maybe you know her for her envy-inducing dancing videos, killer style and kickass #artbyissa projects.
 For whatever reason, she’s been on everyone’s radar recently and having her in the studio with us proved that she—on her own and in her own light—very well deserves to be.

 Blue bowler shirt, UNCLES BEACH CLUB AT CASE STUDY ATELIER, blue gray biker shorts, FACTORIE, blue denim trousers, TOMMY HILFIGER, powder blue canvas sneakers, CHARLES & KEITH, denim baker boy hat, AC+632